Recognizing You Are Married to a Narcissist

 If you plan to leave and divorce a narcissistic spouse, there are a few things you can do to help ease any stress.

-- Go to therapy/counseling.
-Getting divorced is already an emotionally draining process.
+- Getting divorced is already an emotionally draining process.
 Divorcing a narcissist is even more taxing, which is why you may benefit from counseling.